Jane's AH-64D Longbow

-AH-64D Longbow is a realistic combat flight simulator of the AH-64D Apache Longbow attack helicopter.
-Released on June 3, 1996, for the PC, this simulation was developed at Origin Systems.
-AH-64D Longbow was the second simulator released under the Jane's Combat Simulators line from Electronic Arts.
+AH-64D Longbow is a realistic combat flight simulation video game based on the AH-64D Apache Longbow attack helicopter.
+It was developed by Origin Systems for MS-DOS and released on June 3, 1996 by Electronic Arts.
+AH-64D Longbow is the second simulator released in the Jane's Combat Simulators line.

 A mission disk Flash Point: Korea was released as an add-in in 1996, and a compilation pack, Longbow Gold was released in 1997.
-A sequel, Longbow 2 was released in late 1997.
-In 1998, Longbow Anthology was released, which included the whole Longbow series.
+A sequel, Longbow 2 was released in late 1997 with Windows support.
+In 1998, Longbow Anthology was released, which includes the whole Longbow series.